 More than 25 independent research projects have been conducted to date, adding significantly to the knowledge of the park and its natural and cultural resources.
 Robert Lee Research Grants are administered by the non-profit Joshua Tree National Park Association.

 Applying for a Research Grant

-The application period for the 2014 Robert Lee Graduate Student Research Grant is now open.
+The application period for the 2015 Robert Lee Graduate Student Research Grant is now open.
 Research proposals should focus on some aspect of the natural or cultural resources of Joshua Tree National Park.
 If the proposed project addresses climate change impacts to park resources, applicants should note this in their proposals.
-The application deadline is October 10, 2014; awards will be announced by October 24, 2014.
+The application deadline is October 23, 2015; awards will be announced by the end of November 2015.